iogbole/israelo/_posts/2021-09-11-rest-on-mama.md

 I throw your blanket on me, but it doesn't stop the cold, this chill on my spine; who can help me now?

 Would you please catch a good spot for me, Mama? <br>
 <strong>Death seems to be kinder than life.
-It's such an irony! </strong>
+Quite an irony, eh? </strong>

 Oh Lord, You've drilled a hole in my heart, and only You can mend it.